-Write a reflective essay which considers your own attitudes to health and wellness and also your personal experience of modifying the lifestyle behaviour chosen for Part A of this assessment.
+Write a reflective essay that considers your own attitudes to health and wellness and also your personal experience of modifying the lifestyle behaviour chosen for Part A of this assessment.
 Consider the challenges of health-related behaviour change and compare your experiences with the health promotion literature (eg health promotion articles from peer-reviewed journals).

-Note: This is a must-pass (50%) assessment
+Note: This is a must-pass (50%) assessment (Part A and Part B combined)